There are two types of residential subdivisions, Urban Residential and Rural Residential:

 1. Engage a consultant

-You'll first need to engage a consultant from our Energex Accredited Subdivision Consultant* list.
+You'll first need to engage a consultant from our Subdivision Construction Accredited Service Providers List (PDF 184.3 kb).
 They'll liaise with us to progress your connection enquiry.
 This includes an assessment of our network to determine if any upgrade works are required to meet your energy needs.

-As you’ll need to submit a design with your application, design parameters are included in our Subdivision Standards* document.
+As you’ll need to submit a design with your application, design parameters are included in our Subdivision Standards document (linked above).
 These parameters outline what’s needed to ensure your design meets our connection and planning requirements.

-* The above and other forms and documents that may be needed during the connection process can be found on our Technical documents webpage (use the search feature to look for the document name).
+Note: Forms and other documents that may be needed during the connection process can be found under "Developer Design and Construct Estates" on our Technical documents webpage (or use the search to look for the document name).

 Information about multiple stage developments

 If you have multiple (two or more) stages, a Master Plan showing the lots, conduits and high voltage network for the entire development is recommended.

-Your design drawings must be completed by an Energex accredited designer.
+Your design drawings must be completed by one of our Accredited Subdivision Design Consultants (PDF 180.4 kb).
 Your subdivision consultant will arrange this.

 Your consultant will apply for connection of the subdivision on your behalf.